-All entrance exams for students in a status of Graduate or Drop are good for five years from the last date of attendance.
-If the student's original exam score is lower than the current requirement, the applicant must retest.
+Wonderlic Scholastic Level Exam entrance exams remain valid indefinitely.
+ATI TEAS entrance exams are valid for one year from the original test date and are valid for five years from the last date of attendance should the student withdraw from the program or graduate and use the ATI TEAS entrance test for a subsequent program If the student's original exam score is lower than the current requirement, the applicant must retest.